elliotgao2/toapi/README.md

 Just like you crawl data and storage them and create  api service to share them.
 This library make things easier, define your data, they would be shared automatically.

+- Item.Meta.route: A regex statement.
+Define the path of your api service.
+Which means when the request path match the route regex statement, the Item would be parsed.
+- Item.Meta.source: The section part of html that contains a single item.
+- api.serve(): Run a server, provide api service.
+- api.parse(): Parse a path.
+If the path is not defined in Item.Meta.route, this method returns nothing.

 ### Site with ajax:

 - `Phantomjs` is required.
 Run `phantomjs -v` to check.